dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

   Python's REPL to write the rest of the tests and the assertions, without first learning the entire `selenium` API by heart.

-Then again, the feedback look was very short.
+Then again, the feedback loop was very short.
 I could edit the `HTML` to add the proper `id` attribute, and then re-run the tests to check if the generated HTML looked good in a web browser.